oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/apache-webtier/README.md

 ## Configuration

-The following table lists the configurable parameters of the Apache webiter chart and their default values.
+The following table lists the configurable parameters of the Apache webtier chart and their default values.

 | Parameter                          | Description                                                   | Default               |